Giskard-AI/giskard-hub/script-docs/oss/sdk/reference/raget/question_generation.rst

 :og:description: RAGET Question Generation Reference - Documentation for automated question generation in the RAG Evaluation Toolkit.
-Learn how to create comprehensive test cases for RAG evaluation.
+Learn how to create comprehensive test cases for RAG evaluation of LLM agents.

 Question Generation
 ===================